Orange Line Brewery Guide: Craft Beer from Malden to Forest Hills

 Samuel Adams (Downtown Boston)

-The Samuel Adams taproom on State Street is steps from both the State and Government Center stations, making it an easy addition to the downtown stretch of the crawl.
-The multi-level space includes a rooftop patio with city views, a full food program, and a tap list that mixes the classic Boston Lager with taproom-exclusive experimental small-batch releases you won’t find in stores.
+The Samuel Adams taproom at 60 State St. is steps from both the State (Blue/Orange) and Government Center (Green) stations, making it an easy addition to the downtown stretch of the crawl.
+Opened in 2020, this 15,000-square-foot, three-level space includes a rooftop deck, a full food program, and a tap list that mixes the classic Boston Lager with taproom-exclusive small-batch releases you won’t find in stores.

-Multi-level State Street taproom with a rooftop patio, taproom-exclusive experimental batches, and the classic Boston Lager.
+Three-level, 15,000 sq ft State Street taproom (opened 2020) with a rooftop deck, taproom-exclusive small batches, and the classic Boston Lager.
 Steps from State station.

 Democracy Brewing

-A block from Downtown Crossing, Democracy Brewing is a worker-owned cooperative running one of the city’s most distinctive taprooms.
-The mission here is explicit: recreate the traditional neighborhood public house as a democratic institution.
+A block from Downtown Crossing at 35 Temple Place, Democracy Brewing is a genuinely worker-owned cooperative — the first in Massachusetts, incorporated with help from Harvard Law School’s Transactional Law Clinics — where every employee can buy an equal ownership share after a year on staff.
+It opened on July 4, 2018, in a converted historic building that once housed the Windsor Button shop.
 The result is a warm, welcoming pub atmosphere with a scratch kitchen, house cask ales, robust stouts, and crisp lagers — the kind of place you might linger for two hours without noticing.

 Drawdown Brewing Company